Health Care Reform Frequently Asked Questions (FAQ)

 When can my 21 year old be added to my plan?

 The health reform law requires that insurers and employers providing dependent coverage to children make that coverage available to adult children of enrollees up to their 26th birthday.
 This requirement becomes effective for “plan years” beginning Sept.
 23, 2010, so you will be able to enroll your child in group coverage at the first open enrollment period following this date.
-Click here for companies that have agreed to implement this requirement before the Sept.
-23 deadline.

 If the child is 19 or older, the health plan may exclude coverage of pre-existing conditions for a period of time, as allowed by existing state and federal law until the prohibition on pre-existing condition exclusions takes effect in 2014.

 When can I enroll my 10-year-old who has a pre-existing condition?

 The health reform law prohibits insurers from excluding coverage of children’s pre-existing conditions for plan years beginning after Sept.
 23, 2010.
 The Obama administration has indicated that it will interpret this provision to require that insurers provide coverage without pre-existing condition exclusions to children if they cover the parents, and the health insurance industry has signaled its intention to comply with this interpretation.
 More detailed guidance will be forthcoming from the Department of Health and Human Services.

 What are “Exchanges”?
 Can I still purchase coverage through my agent?